MarwanReyadAL-Khawaldeh/class102/Read-05.md

 Comparison operators allow us to assert the equality of a statement with JavaScript.

 There are scenarios, however, in which we must assert whether multiple values or expressions are true.
 In JavaScript, we can use logical operators to make these assertions.

+* AND (&&)
-* && (and) — This operator will be truthy (act like true) if and only if the expressions on both sides of it are true.
+ This operator will be truthy (act like true) if and only if the expressions on both sides of it are true.

+* OR(||)
-* || (or) — This operator will be truthy if the expression on either side of it is true.
+ This operator will be truthy if the expression on either side of it is true.
 Otherwise, it will be falsy (act like false).

 ```<script>```